dp-lor/jve/test-files/jvp/README.txt

 Git watch for changes of Test.jvp file!

-For you tests and experiments
-you must copy this file to other *.jvp file(s) with different name(s)!
+For you tests and experiments you must copy this file to other *.jvp file(s) with different name(s) in this directory!